-The Basket Makers were the first to appear in the southwest, making numerous woven baskets that were covered with mud and baked in order to make water proof containers.
-They camped in the open or lived in caves as they wandered the plains hunting with wood clubs, hunting sticks and spears.
+The Basket Makers were the first to appear in the southwest, making numerous woven baskets covered with mud and baked to make waterproof containers.
+They camped in the open or lived in caves as they wandered the plains, hunting with wood clubs, hunting sticks, and spears.

 From 1200 B.C. through the beginning of the new millennium, they increasingly began to rely on cultivated gardens of corn and squash.
-From about 50 A.D. to 500 A.D., this cultural group began to construct shallow pit houses that were mostly built underground, lined with rocks, and roofs held up by vertical timbers, thatched with mud and branches.
-It was also during this time that they began to construct storage bins, lined with stones in order to protect their surplus food items.
+From about 50 A.D. to 500 A.D., this cultural group constructed shallow pit houses mostly built underground, lined with rocks and roofs held up by vertical timbers thatched with mud and branches.
+They also began to construct storage bins lined with stones to protect their surplus food items.

-Around 500 A.D., the first permanent villages were established with deeper pit houses and some above-ground rooms.
-The bow and arrow soon replaced the spear and the Basket makers began to make pottery, as well as adding beans to their cultivated crops.
-Turning more and more to agriculture, growing crops assumed a significant role in their economy, making villages even more permanent.
+Around 500 A.D., the first permanent villages were established with deeper pit houses and above-ground rooms.
+The bow and arrow soon replaced the spear, and the Basketmakers began to make pottery and add beans to their cultivated crops.
+Turning increasingly to agriculture, growing crops assumed a significant role in their economy, making villages even more permanent.

-Between the years of 750 and 900 A.D. the Ancient Puebloans began a period of transition and advancement that changed them from the Basket Makers to the Ancient Puebloans.
-Large masonry villages and kivas began to appear as well as sophisticated pottery designs.
+Between 750 and 900 A.D., the Ancient Puebloans began a period of transition and advancement that changed them from the Basket Makers to the Ancient Puebloans.
+Large masonry villages and kivas began to appear and sophisticated pottery designs.
 Though the deep pit houses continued to be used to a lesser extent, new structures were built of jacal, a Spanish term, which refers to construction using walls of close-set wooden stakes plastered with mud and roofed with straw, rushes, or other materials.
-It was also in this period that populations began to be concentrated in certain areas and smaller villages were abandoned.
+In this period, populations began to be concentrated in certain areas, and smaller villages were abandoned.

 By the year 900, the area of Chaco Canyon in the northwest corner of New Mexico had become the largest village of the Puebloans.
-Here, there was a symmetrical village of above ground structures, following the same architectural style, with roads leading from place to place.
+A symmetrical village of above-ground structures followed the same architectural style, with roads leading from place to place.
 By the year 1050, the communities of Chaco Canyon were at the peak of their activity.

-From the years 1160 to 1340, large pueblos, cliff dwellings and towers began to appear.
-It was during this time that the cliff villages, such as in Mesa Verde National Park in Colorado and Navajo National Monument in Arizona were built.
+From 1160 to 1340, large pueblos, cliff dwellings, and towers began to appear.
+During this time, the cliff villages were built in Mesa Verde National Park in Colorado and Navajo National Monument in Arizona.
 Here the dwellings consisted of large communal habitations built on the ledges of the canyon walls and the flat tops of mesas.
 Highly defensible against nomadic predatory tribes, such as the Navajo, the Ancient Puebloans withdrew to their high perches in times of attack.
 Otherwise, the cliff dwellers planted crops in the river valleys below, where they became experts at irrigating the fields.

-However; by the year 1300 the Four Corners Area had been abandoned, though other pueblos further south continued to be occupied.
-Many of these abandoned settlements were left, as if the people planned to return, leaving behind beautiful cooking pots and baskets.
+However, by 1300, the Four Corners Area had been abandoned, though other pueblos further south continued to be occupied.
+Many of these abandoned settlements were left as if the people planned to return, leaving behind beautiful cooking pots and baskets.

-When these conditions changed, scores of families, probably entire clans moved and resettled as organized towns.
+When these conditions changed, scores of families, probably entire clans, moved and resettled as organized towns.
 The Four Corners region was rapidly abandoned, with thousands of people leaving in only a few decades.
-By the year 1400 almost all the Ancient Puebloans throughout the Southwest had aggregated into large pueblos scattered through the drainages of the Little Colorado and Rio Grande rivers in Arizona and New Mexico.
+By the year 1400, almost all the Ancient Puebloans throughout the Southwest had aggregated into large pueblos scattered through the drainages of the Little Colorado River and the Rio Grande in Arizona and New Mexico.

-By the year 1600, the Spanish had virtually driven the Pueblo religion underground and the number of Pueblos shrank from more than 100 observed in 1539 to just 20.
-Today, a few descendants of the Ancient Puebloans still continue to live in a few of the surviving pueblos.
+By 1600, the Spanish had virtually driven the Pueblo religion underground, and the number of Pueblos shrank from more than 100 observed in 1539 to just 20.
+Today, a few descendants of the Ancient Puebloans continue to live in a few of the surviving pueblos.